 - 6.1 All active capital schemes have been included within Appendix 4.
 The purpose is to present the overall position of capital spend.
 The schemes are shown individually where total scheme budget is greater than £500k and grouped as "other schemes" otherwise.
 As in previous financial years the emphasis regarding capital monitoring will be on scheme variance rather than in-year progress since many schemes cross financial years such as the major housing developments.
-Therefore, some degree of flexibility for the management of slippage is necessary in order to balance the overall capital programme each year to the funding allocations available. - 6.2 The report includes the capital programme as approved by the Executive in February 2015.
-The month 3 report has traditionally included this data for comparative purposes.
-The month 4 report is expected to show some significant changes in the capital programme, representing schemes that were not finalised or funding confirmed at the time of capital programme publication. - 6.3 As at month 3 an overall nil variance on capital schemes is anticipated.
+Therefore, some degree of flexibility for the management of slippage is necessary in order to balance the overall capital programme each year to the funding allocations available. - 6.2 As at month 5 an overall nil variance on capital schemes is anticipated.